sparkflows/sparkflows-docs/docs/rest-api-authentication/python-token.rst

-Accessing REST API using Python & Tokens
+Acquire Token in Python Program
 ====================================

 Below are examples of Python code for accessing the Fire REST API using Python.